Prioritizing Language with a Busy Schedule

 Sometimes, getting your child to sit down and “work on” learning a second language can be a big ask, especially if your child doesn’t seem that interested.
 Instead of “forcing” your child to do something they don’t want to, tailor the activities to their needs and interest.

 If they like playing with certain toys, then use that time to practice different words.
 If they love Paw Patrol, try watching episodes in their minority language.
 Perhaps your child loves all things relating to animals, in which case you could read an animal sound book like Binibi's Visiting- Visitando La Granja.
 Not every learning opportunity needs to be a formal lesson, the important thing is to provide opportunities for exposure and practice!

 Know It’s “OK” To Ask For Help

 If you are a busy parent trying to teach your child a second language, you may feel like being responsible for your child’s language education is too much to add to your plate.
 But it’s OK to ask for help!
 Turning to group language classes, online courses or private tutors are all ways to expose your child to different language learning methods.

 Studies already show that variability in language acquisition is important, so having exposure from other sources isn’t you “giving up” as a parent—it is helping your child in the long run.

 Here at Binbi, we know that the prospect of teaching a second language to your child can seem like a daunting task.
-But we know with the right approach and the right attitude, it can be quite fun!
+But we know that with the right approach, the right attitude, and effective tools like bilingual children's books, it can be quite fun!